oroinc/documentation/user_guide/data_management_grids.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If permitted, you can get to the :ref:`View Page <user-guide-ui-components-view-pages>` or :ref:`Edit form <user-guide-ui-components-create-pages>` of any records in the grid.
+If permitted, you can get to the :ref:`View Page <user-guide-ui-components-view-pages>` or :ref:`Edit form <user-guide-ui-components-create-pages>` of any record in the grid.

-To get to the *"Edit"* page, hover the mouse over the action buttons (the last column) and click |IcEdit|.
+To get to the *"Edit"* page, hover the cursor over the action buttons (the last column) and click |IcEdit|.

-To get to the *"View"* page, hover the mouse over the action buttons and click |IcView|.
+To get to the *"View"* page, hover the cursor over the action buttons and click |IcView|.

 .. _user-guide-ui-components-grid-action-buttons-export: